liuxin0824/BCV-LR-discrete/README.md

 We greatly appreciate the reviewer’s careful reading, detailed feedback, and recommendation of our paper!
 We have carefully reviewed your comments and further refined our paper based on your constructive reviews!

 ___
->**W1:The scope of the experiments are relatively limited.
+>**W:The scope of the experiments are relatively limited.
 All experiments are conducted in simulation/"toy" environments (Procgen and DMControl).
 While these are standard benchmarks, it is unclear how well BCV-LR generalizes to internet-scale human videos and real-world robotics applications.**

 We understand your concern!
 Since it is highly challenging to balance video imitation performance and efficiency without access to expert actions or expert rewards, our experiments have primarily been conducted in relatively standard visual RL environments to answer this open question, and we have not extended our work to real-world tasks or considered internet-scale pre-training, which are of greater significance.
 Based on your feedback, we further conduct some extra experiments in Metaworld manipulation benchmark, which may demonstrate a wider application of BCV-LR.